 I may go far, farther than the farthest star, but I will be Thine always!
 Devotees may come, devotees may go, but I will be Thine always.

-My voice may become feeble, fail and forsake me, and yet, with the silent, bursting voice of my soul, I will whisper to Thee, “I am Thine always!”
+My voice may grow feeble, fail, and forsake me, and yet, with bursting heart and with the silent voice of my soul, I will ever whisper to Thee, “My Lord, I am Thine always!”